Noctiphobia/MissionControlUI/README.md

 # MissionControlUI
-React based front-end for MissionControlService
+React based front-end for MissionControl, a hobby IoT automation/dashboard project.

+See also [MissionControl](https://github.com/Noctiphobia/MissionControl) for the back-end.